TouK/sputnik/README.md

 request id it matches.
 This is a simple way to find required id.

 Assumptions:
-- there is sputnik's config file in project's root directory
+- there is sputnik's config file named `sputnik.properties` in project's root directory
-- user and password are configured in bamboo plan as variables _ecosystem.username_ and _ecosystem.password_
+- user and password are configured in bamboo plan as variables (e.g.
+  _ecosystem.username_ and _ecosystem.password_)
 - config file has placeholders for user and password:
 ```properties
 stash.username=<username>